luckman212/stv/README.md

 cmdwatch --interval=2 'stv %5201%'
 ```

-If you'd rather not install the additional command, you can also use a simple shell loop.
+If you prefer not to install any additional packages, you can use a simple shell loop instead:
 ```
 while :; do clear; stv '%icmp.*tun_wg1%'; sleep 2; done
 ```